eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

-This topic discusses the ability of QTSPs of electronic attestations of attributes to verify those attributes by electronic means at the request of the user, wherever those attributes rely on Authentic Sources within the public sector.
+This topic discusses the ability of QTSPs of electronic attestations of attributes to verify those attributes by electronic means at the request of the User, wherever those attributes rely on Authentic Sources within the public sector.

 *HLRs*